M4THYOU/M4THYOU/README.md

-# What's up?
+# HI!

 I'm a third year computer science student at University of Waterloo.
-I just like making cool things.
+I just want to build awesome things!!